FAQs

 hot mustard soak

-The heat from the soak can be intense but really improves blood circulation, allowing the body to sweat it out, eliminate toxins like lactic acid, reducing the effects of DOMS (delayed onset muscle stiffness), with the added benefit of being a strong decongestant, clearing blocked sinuses and a tight chest, and aiding in better sleep, leaving the body feeling warm, relaxed and rejuvenated.
-Very important to stay hydrated as you will sweat a lot when using this soak.
+The Hot mustard soak reduces the effects of DOMS (delayed onset muscle stiffness) - aiding in better sleep, leaving the body feeling warm, relaxed and rejuvenated.
+It is very important to stay hydrated as you will sweat a lot when using this soak.

 magnesium range